raystack/firehose/docs/concepts/filters.md

 * If`FILTER_JSON_ESB_MESSAGE_FORMAT=JSON`, then the serialized JSON byte array is deserialized to a JSON message string.
 * The JSON Schema validator performs a validation on the JSON message against the filter rules specified in the JSON Schema string provided in the environment variable`FILTER_JSON_SCHEMA.`
 * If there are any validation errors, then that key/message is filtered out and the validation errors are logged to the instrumentation in debug mode.
 * If all validation checks pass, then the key/message is added to the ArrayList of filtered messages and returned by the JsonFilter.
-The rest of the messages are discarded.

 ## Why Use Filters